 How much you reveal about the parent’s injury will depend on your child’s age:

 - Be open and honest, and use language that your child can understand.
 Follow your child’s cues as you discuss the injury.
 Some children will want to know everything, while others will feel overwhelmed if you give them too much information.
 Several shorter conversations might be better in those instances.

 - Keep your explanations simple and brief for young children.
 Toddlers and preschoolers have short attention spans for complex topics.

 - Tell your child what is being done for the parent.
 Reassure your child by discussing all the ways that people are caring for the injured parent.

 - Talk about how things will change, but focus on what will stay the same.
 Most children will worry about how the injury will affect their own lives.
-If the parent will need a wheelchair to get around, explain that the injury will change how the parent gets around, but he or she will still be able to play some games.
+If the parent will need a wheelchair to get around, explain how the injury will change the parent’s mobility but that he or she will still be able to play some games.
 Also, remind your child that you, the injured parent, other family members and friends will still be around to help care for and keep him or her safe.

 - Arrange for phone calls with the injured parent, if possible.
 Hearing the parent’s voice can reassure your child.
 It can also help your child understand how long it will be before he or she will get to see the parent again.

 How your child may react